-Article 6(5) of the Reception Decree makes reference to the alternatives to detention provided in the TUI.
+Article 6(5) of the Reception Decree refers to the alternatives to detention provided in the TUI.
 To this end, authorities should apply Article 14 TUI to the compatible extent, including the provisions on alternative detention measures provided by Article 14(1-bis).

 - No expulsion order for state security and public order grounds has been issued against the person concerned;